Banana Republic: Stores

 In 2011, Banana Republic had 682 company-owned or franchised stores in operation across 32 countries, shipped to 21 countries through company owned websites, and had the ability to ship to more than 50 countries through a third party.
 By late 2022, the total number of US stores fell to just 379, including three outlets in Puerto Rico, while the number of outlets in Canada climbed to 62.
 The company closed all eight of its UK and Ireland stores in 2016, and shut down all of the brand's European websites in May 2022.
+As of January 2025, Banana Republic has 18 stores in Japan, counting regular and outlet stores.
+The newest opening was on January 31 in Toranomon Hills.